jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

   (e) any of the matters referred to in paragraphs (a) to (d) in relation to—
     (i) any associated person of the registered bank:
     (ii) a body incorporated in New Zealand, or an overseas company registered under section 337 of the Companies Act 1993, in which a holding company of the registered bank has a substantial interest.
-(2) A person referred to in subsection (1)(e)(i) or (e)(ii) must, if required to do so by a registered bank, supply information relating to that person in order to enable the registered bank to comply with a notice under this section.
+(2) A person referred to in subsection (1)﻿(e)﻿(i) or (e)﻿(ii) must, if required to do so by a registered bank, supply information relating to that person in order to enable the registered bank to comply with a notice under this section.
 (3) A person commits an offence if, without lawful justification or excuse, the person fails to comply with this section.
 (4) The penalty for an offence against this section is set out in section 156AC.